5 Traits of Irresistible People: Are You One?

 Irresistible people, however, protect, defend, and respect you.
 They will never get angry if one day you say “no, I don’t feel like going out today” or “I don’t share your opinion.”

-They know how to show an invisible respect without words that fills a relationship with harmony in which we feel supported, valued and even protected.
+They know how to show invisible respect without words that fills a relationship with harmony in which we feel supported, valued, and even protected.

 When we say positive, sometimes it’s a double-edged sword.
 There are people who are unrealistically positive and think that things work out on their own, or that good things happen if you wish hard enough.

 We also suggest reading: 7 Keys to Resilience: Courage Comes from Within

 They give others encouragement, positivity, and motivation.
 Irresistible people make the difficult seem easy and have a humble heart that soothes us without asking for anything in return.